amarton/amarton.github.io/_posts/2025-2-17-datawrapper-api.md

 ---
 layout: post
-title:  From Code to Charts: Create DataWrapper Graphics Straight from R
+title:  From Code to Charts- Create DataWrapper Graphics Straight from R
 ---

-NICAR 2025 Presentation by Adam Marton, Philip Merrill College of Journalism